Suborbital spaceflight in 2008: SubTEC-II

 SubTEC-II, a technology development flight, was launched from Wallops Flight Facility on 14 July at 10:10 UTC.
 A Terrier 70-Improved Orion sounding rocket was used, a derivative of the Terrier-Orion.
 The mission was reported to have been successful.

 FTX-03

 FTX-03 was a missile defence test, conducted on 18 July by the US Air Force and MDA.
 A Polaris missile, in the STARS configuration, was launched from Kodiak Island at 22:47 UTC.
 It was tracked by land and sea-based radar systems, and the US early warning satellite systems.
 Intercepts of the missile by SM-3 and THAAD missiles were simulated from ships in the Pacific Ocean, and ground-based systems at Vandenberg Air Force Base, respectively.
 The test was successful.

 August

 Russian SLBM test

-A Russian SLBM test was conducted from the submarine Ryazan, located in the Barents Sea, on 1 August.
+A Russian SLBM test was conducted from the Delta III-class submarine Ryazan, located in the Barents Sea, on 1 August.
 The test was reported to have been successful.
 While the type of missile was not officially confirmed, Ryazan is believed to carry only R-29 missiles.